codio/site/source/docs/education/teachers/classes/index.html.md

 full_width: true
 ---

 The classes menu item can be found under the Education menu item in the left side of the Codio dashboard.

-You can only create classes as a member of an [organization](../organizations).
+Classes can only be created by members of the Owners team.
+Teams are managed in the [Organization](../organizations) menu item in the left pane.

 A class is a collection of students.
 A class is then associated with a course.
 You can then assign modules from within the associated course to the class.